gaslight/posts/posts/2013-06-18-how-big-is-a-story.md

 Tracker](http://blog.gaslight.co/post/52640678160/why-not-pivotal-tracker), Doug
 states correctly that velocity is flawed.
 I still think that the illusion of velocity is a beneficial force from a developer standpoint.
-Velocity is a lie that swindles a customer, but motivates a developer.
+Velocity is a lie that deceives a customer, but motivates a developer.
 Perhaps we need new terminology to deal with that seperation of concerns.
-One thing is clear, "stories" and "features" belong to customers and should deliver value.
+One thing is clear, first and foremost, "stories" should define and communicate value to the customer.